BeneInfosec/BeneInfosec/README.md

 - Learning and programming in Python <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - Learning Cyber Security
-- I would like to become a professor
+- I would like to become a professor and a research.
 - I love sharing my knowledges
 - 📫 How to reach me: